 Root Canal Treatment

-Have you ever felt a pang in one of your teeth after drinking hot or cold liquids?
-Have you got a toothache that won't go away?
-These are indicators that you have an infected tooth and may require root canal therapy.
+Have you ever felt a pang in one of your teeth after drinking, this indications that you have an infected tooth and might need root canal treatment.
 These infections do not resolve on their own, so if you are experiencing continuous tooth discomfort, you should consult a dentist.

 What is Root Canal Treatment

-Root canal treatment, also known as endodontic therapy, is a dental operation that treats infection or damage to the pulp of a tooth.
+This is a dental operation that treats infection or damage to the pulp of a tooth.
 The pulp is a soft tissue found in the core of the tooth that contains nerves, blood vessels and connective tissues.
-If you require a root canal, your dentist or endodontist will describe the procedure so that you understand what to expect.
+If you require, your dentist or endodontist will describe the procedure so that you understand what to expect.

 How long time takes of Root Canal Treatment Process

-The length of a root canal treatment process varies based on a number of factors, including the intricacy of the tooth's architecture, the depth of the infection or damage and the specific dentist's method.
-However, in average, a root canal treatment consultation can last between 60 and 90 minutes.
+The length of process varies based on a number of factors, including the intricacy of the tooth's architecture, the depth of the infection or damage and the specific dentist's method.
+However, in average, consultation can last between 60 and 90 minutes.

 Stages are, First diagnosis take 10 to 20 minutes, Anesthesia, Access and Cleaning take approximately 30 to 60, Filling takes about 20 to 30 minutes.